vickyshaw29/watchens-web3/README.md

 - Connect wallet with Metamask & Wallet Connect
 - Dashboard with all the nfts
 - Exact implementation of the given UI/UX in the Figma file
-- Reverse resolve ENS means If the user has END it will show that else It will show wallet address
+- Reverse resolve ENS means If the user has ENS it will show that else It will show wallet address
 - Cross platform